-Although the greedy algorithm is guaranteed to converge to a local optimal solution, it takes long to converge even for the separated case.
+Although the greedy algorithm is guaranteed to converge to a local optimal solution, it takes a long time to do so even for the separated case.
 The primary objective of the gradient descent algorithm is to quickly explore the solution space to achieve an improved beamforming gain.

 We approach the solution by using an iterative optimization technique that updates the parameters according to their gradients from the defined loss function, as in

 where $G_{l \rm , max} \triangleq 10\log_{10} \left(N_{\rm az} N_{\rm el}\right)$ is the maximum beamforming gain.
 During this optimization, we schedule learning using Adam optimizer with a learning rate of $0.1$, which is determined by exploring various learning rates using a grid search.
 We apply this method to both solution spaces: joint and separated optimizations.